RoyceGriffin/Assignment-1/README.md

 My current IT skill-set is very networking orientated with basic knowledge IP protocols.
 I have no experience with code / programing or web development and this is the area I wish to focus.
 I have a fairly firm grasp of 3Dcad software and have had training in Vectorworks, I am currently in the process of teaching myself Fusion 360.

-My hobbies include Guitar, Gaming, Drafting / 3D moedeling, 3D printing, Woodworking and fabrication.
-(I guess I would fall into the maker category).
+My hobbies include Guitar, Gaming, Drafting / 3D moedeling, 3D printing, Woodworking and fabrication (I guess I would fall into the maker category).